 The scammers pretending to be us or somebody else will have instant access to your wallet and will steal all your funds immediately!
-Continue reading to find out more about some of the common scams that are being used and what you can do to help us fight back the scammers!

 So far we have identified a couple of ways scammers are trying to steal your funds.
 Some of their favorite tools include fake Facebook pages, Telegram giveaway groups or disguised phishing Websites.
 We will show you how to identify them and how you can help to fight back the scammers.

 These scams usually come in form of a Facebook page that sends out private messages or marks one of our users where the scammer claims that the user has been chosen in some official giveaway and just has to visit a website to claim it.
-This usually leads to a fake Trust Wallet / MyEtherWallet page that immediately asks you to enter your private key or seed phrase.
+This usually leads to a fake Trust Wallet / MyEtherWallet page that immediately asks you to enter your private key or recovery phrase.